premieratx/CruiseConcierge/replit.md

 # Premier Party Cruises CRM

 ## Overview
-This project is a custom CRM with an AI chatbot agent designed for Premier Party Cruises, an Austin, Texas-based party boat business.
-It aims to streamline booking, payment, and customer management processes.
-Key capabilities include a 17hats-style CRM dashboard, a progressive AI chatbot booking flow, Stripe payment integration, real-time availability checking via Google Sheets, dynamic pricing, quote generation, and comprehensive admin tools for booking management.
-The system prevents double-bookings with a robust boat-specific time slot system and ensures production-ready architecture with verified database constraints.
+This project is a custom CRM with an AI chatbot agent designed for Premier Party Cruises.
+Its purpose is to streamline booking, payment, and customer management for a party boat business.
+Key capabilities include a 17hats-style CRM dashboard, a progressive AI chatbot booking flow, Stripe payment integration, real-time availability checking, dynamic pricing, quote generation, and comprehensive admin tools.
+The system ensures robust double-booking prevention and production-ready architecture.

 ## User Preferences
 I prefer iterative development with clear communication at each stage.